-The reinvented GCU Golf Course provides a lush oasis of green fairways and mature trees nestled in West Phoenix.
-In its first year of a 30-year operating agreement with the City of Phoenix, GCU Golf Course invites the public, GCU community, local residents, student-athletes and vacationers to experience one-of-a-kind, affordable golf in Phoenix.
+The reinvented GCU Golf Course provides a lush oasis of green fairways and mature trees nestled in west Phoenix.
+As part of a 30-year operating agreement with the City of Phoenix, GCU Golf Course invites the public, GCU community, local residents, student-athletes and vacationers to experience one-of-a-kind, affordable golf in Phoenix.

-The GCU Golf Course in Phoenix endeavors to enhance the local community with upscale, yet affordable recreation, provide a learning environment for GCU business students and serve as the home for GCU golf student-athletes.
-Our mission is to position the golf course as a community and university asset.
-A modern John Fought redesign and brand-new, world-class amenities in association with Grand Canyon University aim to establish the neighborhood of Maryvale as a premier Phoenix golf destination.
+The GCU Golf Course in Phoenix endeavors to enhance the local community with upscale, yet affordable recreation, provide a learning environment for GCU business students and serve as the home for GCU Golf student-athletes.
+Our mission is to position the former Maryvale Golf Course as a community and university asset.
+A modern John Fought redesign and world-class amenities in association with Grand Canyon University aim to establish the neighborhood of Maryvale as a premier Phoenix golf destination.

-Visit the public golf course to play a round of golf, check out an amateur event or college tournament, relax at the clubhouse, soak in the Arizona sunshine on the restaurant patio or host your next fundraiser.
+Visit the public golf course to play a round of golf, check out an amateur event or college tournament.
+You can also relax at the clubhouse, soak in the Arizona sunshine on the restaurant patio or host your next fundraiser.

-Escape to Phoenix for accessible world-class golfing right in the heart of Phoenix.
+Escape to the West Valley for accessible world-class golfing right in the heart of Phoenix.

-More than 50 years ago, former City of Phoenix Mayor Samuel Mardian, Jr. hit the ceremonial first tee shot at Maryvale Golf Course.
-It was a momentous occasion and marked the beginning of championship golf in West Phoenix.
+In 1961, former City of Phoenix Mayor, Samuel Mardian, Jr., hit the ceremonial first tee shot at Maryvale Golf Course.
+It was a momentous occasion and marked the beginning of championship golf in west Phoenix.